Sacred Places Near Me

 History & Structure

-Modern Period: The Khmer Rouge used the area during Cambodia's civil war in the 1970s, causing some damage (bullet holes remain on outer walls).
-UNESCO designated it a World Heritage Site in 1992, initially listing it as "in danger" but removing this designation in 2004 after restoration efforts increased.
+The French naturalist Henri Mouhot visited the site in 1860 and brought it to wider international attention through his published writings.
+The Khmer Rouge occupied the area during Cambodia's civil war in the 1970s, causing some damage — bullet holes remain visible on outer walls.
+UNESCO designated Angkor Wat a World Heritage Site in 1992, initially listing it as endangered but removing that designation in 2004 following restoration work.